nicol-777/FoodHygieneApp/docs/implementation.md

 - Some businesses might be missing from the dataset or have incomplete information.

 ## Configuration data

-The web application uses geolocation to centre the map on your current location, helping them easily find businesses nearby.
-It also allows users to search and filter results by business name, location, or hygiene rating.

-### Customisation options
-Customisation options are available in the app’s settings menu for users to manage basic settings such as:
+The web application includes several configurable settings to enhance user experience:

-- Geolocation permission: Allow or deny location access to centre the map on the user's current location.
+**Geolocation Permission**: The app requests permission to access the user’s location to centre the map accordingly.

-- Default search filters: Users can set preferences like filtering by business name, location, or hygiene rating.
+**Default Search Filters**: Users can filter businesses by name, location, or hygiene rating.

-Advanced settings can only be modified by developers to adjust the app's  behaviour.
-These include:

-- Enable the backup dataset: useBackup: true

-- Setting API endpoints: apiURL: "https://..."

-- Define default map centring behaviour: Specify the initial map location when the app loads.

-These settings are designed to ensure flexibility and control for both end-users and developers, allowing the app to function according to user preferences and developer requirements.
+**Backup Dataset Handling**: If the main dataset is unavailable, the app automatically loads Backup_Food_Hygiene_Ratings.geojson.

+**Sorting by Distance**: The app calculates distances from the user’s location and sorts results in order of proximity.

 ## Project Structure